GreenLimeSia/GenEdi/README.md

 See `python run_metrics.py --help` for info on metric evaluation (metric evaluation can also be performed during training at specified intervals).
 This script supports multi-GPU metric evaluations.
 Metrics will be appended to the file `metrics.json` if it exists.
 Identical metrics will be overwritten by the one that was last evaluated.

+### Kaggle Manipulating
+Our method also upload to kaggle, you can copy to your own directory and use it.
+The kaggle link is available in https://www.kaggle.com/greenlime/genandedi/edit?rvi=1
 ### Code information
 Base functionality is tested but there might be settings that raise exceptions as the repository contains a couple thousand lines of code.
 If you find one, please open an issue or pull request.